Mercer Super vs AustralianSuper

 How does AustralianSuper and Mercer Super insurance compare?

 Insurance is also an important factor to consider when looking at superannuation options, as some funds may also provide insurance cover – such as life cover and TPD insurance.
 Insurance fees will affect super balance, so ensuring you’re happy with the deal you have is vital.
-Based on ratings from Omnilife, AustralianSuper received an insurance rating of 68, whilst Mercer Super received a for its insurance options.
-You can get quotes for insurance that can be funded through your super and apply for the best rated cover for you.
-This approach will in most cases provide a better outcome than the default insurance cover provided by super funds.
+Based on ratings from Omnilife, AustralianSuper received an insurance rating of 68, whilst Mercer Super received a 70 for its insurance options.

 Interested in seeing how AustralianSuper and Mercer Super compared to other popular Australian funds?
-Review My Super provides valuable insights on the best and worst performing super funds.
-Check out our guide on changing super funds, so that you can make informed decisions on where you invest your money.
+Compare super funds and have a look at the best performing super funds to see how they stack up.
+Check out our guide on changing super funds so that you’re aware of everything involved when making a change.